CompositionalIT/farmer-eventgrid/readme.md

 the webhook (both for the validation message and events).

 ## Deploying and Running
-To deploy the infrastucture, run the infrastructure project which will provision all the resources.
+First, build and publish the web app into the deploy folder:

+`dotnet publish src\eventgrid -c Release -o Deploy`

+Now, deploy the infrastucture.
 You should rename `yourName` to some aribtrary name to uniquely identify your resources globally.
+Once ready, run the infrastructure project which will provision all the resources and upload the application you just built using `dotnet run -p src\infrastructure`

 The resources are deployed in two steps: first, the web app is deployed, and then the remaining resources.
 This is because EventGrid needs the web app to be running *with the deployed webhook*; otherwise, ARM fails to deploy the template.